Nyloth9/solid-notifications/README.md

    This will launch the playground where you can see your changes in real-time.

-4. **Edit the website:** If you're working on the documentation or website, navigate to the website folder and start the development server:
+4. **Edit the website:** To preview or test the documentation, navigate to the website folder and start the development server:

    ```bash
    cd website